pro-tailwind/workshop-gymnastics-companion-site/workshop/challenges/ribbon/README.md

 ### 🙈 Code solutions

+Those represent _one way_ of implementing this challenge.
+They are definitely not the only possible approach!

-Try not look at these too early.
+Also: try not look at these too early.
 Struggling is good and part of the learning process!

 [Challenge (Tailwind Play)](https://play.tailwindcss.com/kWPtETBRa6) | [Extra sauce (Tailwind Play)](https://play.tailwindcss.com/njxuJngBjj)